-- V : Compulsory; indicates that the attribute is compulsory and MUST be used in the certificate. - O : Optional; indicates that the attribute is optional and MAY be used in the certificate. - A : Advised against; indicates that the attribute is advised against and SHOULD NOT be used in the certificate. - N: Not allowed; indicates that the use of the attribute in the PKI for the government is not allowed.
+- V: Compulsory; indicates that the attribute is compulsory and MUST be used in the certificate. - O : Optional; indicates that the attribute is optional and MAY be used in the certificate. - A: Advised against; indicates that the attribute is advised against and SHOULD NOT be used in the certificate. - N: Not allowed; indicates that the use of the attribute in the PKI for the government is not allowed.

-In the extensions, fields/attributes that are critical according to the international standards are marked with 'yes' in the 'Critical?' column to show that the relevant attribute MUST be checked by a process with which a certificate is evaluated.
+For the extensions, fields/attributes are used that, in accordance with international standards, are critical, are marked in the 'Critical' column with 'yes' to show that the relevant attribute MUST be checked using a process by means of which a certificate is evaluated.
 Other fields/attributes are shown with 'no'.